 Florida MMJ Reciprocity and Other Regulations

-States often have agreements between each other outside of the federal government.
+States often have agreements with each other outside of the federal government.
 A good example is driver’s licenses.
 Other states accept out-of-state driver’s licenses for their roads.
 This is called reciprocity.
 This same idea applies in some states in regard to medical marijuana laws.

 While Florida is not yet offering reciprocity – or the ability to use – for out-of-state medical marijuana cards, some states do allow for this with certain caveats.
 Here is your guide to where you can use your Florida MMJ Card out of state .